10 Things to Do in Chester

 You may not have known this, but Funktion is based right in the heart of Chester & we like to think we know some of the best things to do around the beautiful historic city.

-When it comes to things to do in Chester you certainly won’t find yourself running out of options but to make things that little bit easier for you, we have put together a list of 10 entertaining and enjoyable things to do whilst in Chester.
+When it comes to things to do in Chester you certainly won’t find yourself running out of options but to make things that little bit easier for you, we have researched all of the best Chester attractions and put together a list of 10 entertaining and enjoyable things to do whilst in Chester.

 10 Things to Do in Chester